top of page

 Participation + Sustainability

-Actors participate by locking a small, reclaimable DHP deposit (often sponsored by organisations), with predictable, low, USD-denominated per-action fees.
+Actors participate by locking a small, reclaimable DHP deposit (often sponsored by organisations) and paying predictable, low USD-denominated per-action fees.
 Solana-native DHP is canonical, with 2% annual inflation and no hard cap.
 Inflation is distributed only to active contributors, not passive holders.

 What It Enables